mia-platform/documentation/docs/infrastructure/self-hosted/installation-chart/100_how-to-upgrade.md

 #### Fast Data Projection updates topics

-The new version of the console has introduced an automatism to create pr-update topics whenever enabled in a Real-Time Updater or Projection Storer.
+The new version of the console has introduced an automatism to use all the pr-update topic names from projections enabled in a Real-Time Updater or Projection Storer.
 Because of this, if you used to send pr-updates, **but not for all the Projections in the System of Record, you need to clear off the newly added pr-update topics you don't use** that you will find in the Projection's detail page

 ![Kafka Topics section inside Projection details page](../img/kafka_topics_projection_page.png)